afcarl/fss17/lect01.md

 - See
 the [source code](https://github.com/txt/ase15/blob/master/models/icse14-v5-min.py) used to get the results for [this paper](https://arxiv.org/pdf/1609.05563.pdf).
-- Consider the effectos of
+- Consider the effects of
-Hyperparameter optimization,
+Hyper-parameter optimization,
 discretization, spectral learning, visualizations, etc etc.

 Most folks don't realize the vast range of options